 Why your child’s development is slower than you expected

-The first six years of your child’s life is very important.
+The first six years of your child’s development stage is very important.
 Good education and stimuli form character and abilities are developed.
-As the saying goes, ‘Give me a child for for his first seven years and I’ll give you the man”.
+As the saying goes, ‘Give me a child for his first seven years and I’ll give you the man”.

 Human innate abilities are infinite during infancy.
 As we grow, it decreases and once we are older, such innate abilities cannot be retrieved.